mus-format/specification/README.md

 Note that the object fields are encoded in order, first the first, then the second, then third, and so on.

-If you need metadata, you can easily place it in your data type.
-A good example of this can be found in the [Versioning](#versioning) section.

 # Format Features
 - All `uint` (`uint64`, `uint32`, `uint16`, `uint8`, `uint`), `int`,
   `float` data types can be encoded in one of two ways: using Varint or Raw